-"The Market @ Macy’s" is a program that provides pods to selective D2C brands and companies on Macy’s space to market or sell their products.
-We had the opportunity to meet with the marketing team at Macy's and show what we can offer them with our insights on million+ online retailers.
+"The Market @ Macy’s" is a program that provides pods to selective D2C brands on Macy’s space to sell products.
+Research revealed that Macy's faced difficulties in exploring and evaluating the right brands for the program.

 The information architecture is structured into 3 levels.